tig-foundation/tig-monorepo/tig-benchmarker/README.md

 Benchmarker for TIG.
 Expected setup is a single master and multiple slaves on different servers.

+## Overview

+Benchmarking in TIG works as follows:

+1. Master submits a precommit to TIG protocol, with details of what they will benchmark:
+   * `block_id`: start of the benchmark
+   * `player_id`: address of the benchmarker
+   * `challenge_id`: challenge to benchmark
+   * `algorithm_id`: algorithm to benchmark
+   * `difficulty`: difficulty of instances to randomly generate
+   * `num_nonces`: number of instances to benchmark

+2. TIG protocol confirms the precommit, and assigns it a random string

+3. Master starts benchmarking:
+   * polls TIG protocol for the confirmed precommit + random string
+   * creates a benchmark job, splitting it into batches
+   * slaves poll the master for batches to compute
+   * slaves do the computation, and send results back to master

+4. After benchmarking is finished, master submits benchmark to TIG protocol:
+   * `solution_nonces`: list of nonces for which a solution was found
+   * `merkle_root`: Merkle root of the tree constructed using results as leafs

+5. TIG protocol confirms the benchmark, and randomly samples nonces requiring proof

+6. Master prepares the proof:
+   * polls TIG protocol for confirmed benchmark + sampled nonces
+   * creates proof jobs
+   * slaves poll the master for nonces requiring proof
+   * slaves send Merkle branches back to master

+7. Master submits proof to TIG protocol

+8. TIG protocol confirms the proof, calculating the block from which the solutions will become "active" (eligible to earn rewards)
+   * Verification is performed in parallel
+   * Solutions will be inactive 120 blocks from when the benchmark started
+   * The delay is determined by number of blocks between the start and when proof was confirmed
+   * Each block, active solutions which qualify will earn rewards for the Benchmarker

 # Starting Your Master

 Simply run: